 - Color by priorityThis feature visualizes the plan by the priority of the sales orders they are allocated to.
 We can easily see which manufacturing orders are associated with high priority demand.

 - Color by inventory statusThe color is an indication of the urgency to replenish the inventory.When the inventory of an item is dropping below the safety stock its color will gradually change from yellow (ie just below the safety stock) to red (ie a complete stockout).When then inventory of an item is above the safety stock the color is green.

-- Color by item categoryThe color of an operationplan is determined by the category of the item it produces.
+- Color by item categoryThe color of a manufacturing order is determined by the category of the item it produces.
 The category is supplied by the user in the item.category field.The plan editor allows to choose a color for different categories, plus a default color.